hantsy/jakartaee9-servlet-starter-boilerplate/docs/build.md

 But in the development stage, you could use these APIs in your project codes.

-Delcare `jakarta.jakartaee-bom` in the the `dependencyManagement` section.
+Declare `jakarta.jakartaee-bom` in the the `dependencyManagement` section.

 ```xml
 <!-- https://mvnrepository.com/artifact/jakarta.platform/jakarta.jakartaee-bom -->